 Modern Slavery Awareness Week, 4th – 10th May 2021

 Modern slavery is an umbrella term for all forms of slavery, trafficking and exploitation.
 It is estimated that this could be the reality for 136,000 men, women and children in the UK.
-Join us for a week of online events and prayer in May to learn about the issue and how you can make a difference through awareness, through your shopping activities, and in helping spot the signs of exploitation.
+A week of online events and prayer in May has helped us to learn about the issue and how wecan make a difference through awareness, through shopping activities, and in helping spot the signs of exploitation.

 In 2020 some of the Cathedral's charitable giving went to the Mothers' Union modern-day slavery awareness campaign.
 In the 11th century, St Wulfstan, bishop of Worcester, campaigned to end the slave trade from Bristol, and in our day as part of our commitment to pray for an end to injustice, these events will help us to learn more about the issues around modern slavery and how we can make a difference.